Josephz007/level-up-progress-tracker/README.md

     ```bash
     crontab -e
     ```
 3.  **Add the job**: Add the following line, replacing `/path/to/your/python` with the output from step 1 and updating the script path if necessary.
-This example runs the job daily at 1:00 AM.
+This runs the job daily at 1:00 AM.
     ```
     0 1 * * * /path/to/your/python /Users/josephzhai/Documents/PersonalProj/Solo_Leveling/auto_reset.py
     ```